-The Corps' St. Paul District employs world class professionals that provide planning, engineering, design and construction support for the District's mission areas.
+The U.S. Army Corps of Engineers, St. Paul District, employs world-class professionals that provide planning, engineering, design and construction support for the district's mission areas.

 Contracting provides acquisition and contract administration services as required for construction, architect/engineer, service, and supply contract requirements in support of assigned missions for the St. Paul District and its regional and national customers.